JoseQuintas/hwgui/samples/dev/MingW-GTK/Readme.txt

        hwmingnw.bat a
        a.exe

   5.)
-Copy 2 files to compile environment of your application
+Copy this file to compile environment of your application
         samples\gtk_samples\hwmingnw.bat
-        samples\gtk_samples\sleep.c

         Compile your application with "hwmingnw.bat"